rlupton20-msft/azure-rest-api-specs/specification/aiforsciencedev/resource-manager/readme.md

-# aiforscience
+# science

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for aiforscience.
+This is the AutoRest configuration file for science.

 ## Getting Started